renovatebot/renovate/lib/manager/cocoapods/readme.md

 ```

 When you're done you can get an account and push your pod to the CocoaPods Trunk.
 CocoaPods Trunk is an authentication and CocoaPods API service.
 To publish new or updated libraries to CocoaPods for public release you will need to be registered with Trunk and have a valid Trunk session on your current device.
 More details about CocoaPods Trunk you can find [here](https://guides.cocoapods.org/making/getting-setup-with-trunk.html)

+It's possible to perform `pod install` and `pod update` action in Docker-based version of cocoapods.
+I used this (image)[https://github.com/MaSpeng/docker-hub-cocoapods] and random iOS project.